byaxb/recor/README.md

 It is to be noted that the above R implementation is for illustrative purposes only.
 The actual *recor* package employs a highly optimized C++ backend to ensure efficient computation.

 ### Intuitive Example
+Do we need a new monotone measure given that rank-based measures such as Spearman's ρ can already measure monotone dependence?
+The answser is YES in sense that r# has a higher resolution and is more accurate.
 To take a simple example, let  x = (4, 3, 2, 1)  and

 - y1 = (5, 4, 3, 2)
 - y2 = (5, 4, 3, 3.25)